 Forget about spring break in Florida, the Southwest is where summer fun starts!

 The desert southwest is glorious year-round, but spring is, by far, the best time of year to go.
 Spring starts early here, making southern Utah and northern Arizona into paradise while the rest of the country still digs itself out of the snow.
 Vibrant red rocks contrast with clear blue sky.
 Wildflowers claw their way out of the ground and bloom into yellows, whites, reds, and purples.
 And the warm breeze carries the scent of juniper and mesquite.

 If you think of the desert as a lifeless pit of sand and rock, you couldn’t be more wrong.
 As the snow melts (yes, it snows in the desert) and early rain showers sink into the desert soil, green seems to erupt followed by an explosion of color as the wildflowers take advantage of the rare moisture.
 Everything from low-key sand verbena to bright yellow desert marigold to scarlet indian paintbrush to intense purple of Zion milkvetch, the desert floor seems to light up with color.
 And that’s not even counting the cactus like prickly pear and chollas.
 About once a decade, the desert receives a combination of heavier-than-normal winter precipitation and a warm spring creating ideal conditions for a “superbloom”.
-You’ll never forget the miracle of a desert in full bloom.
+You and your family will never forget the miracle of a desert in full bloom.

 Day hiking (I mean ALL day)